 His major accomplishments include: CGA Player of the Year 1991, ‘95, ‘96, ‘98, ‘99, 2006; CGA Mid-Amateur titles in 1991, ’94, ’96, ’99, 2000, ’01, ’02; CGA Stroke Play champion 1999; and CGA Public Links champion 1999.
 He was on the amateur Colorado Cup Team 21 consecutive years from 1986-2006 and competed in the Colorado Open every one of those years.
 Rick has also qualified for a U.S. Senior Open, three U.S. Amateurs, eight U.S. Mid-Amateurs, five U.S. Amateur Public Links and five U.S. State Team Championships.
 He also represented Colorado at the Pacific Coast Amateur seven times before turning pro in 2006.

-Rick has a unique pre-shot alignment routine that has brought him and his game to the media's attention.
-He was featured as one of the nation's top amateurs in the May 4, 2002 issue of Golfweek and in a 2000 USGA Golf Journal, where his routine was highlighted.
+Rick’s unique pre-shot alignment routine has brought him and his game to the media’s attention.
+He was featured as one of the nation’s top amateurs in the May 4, 2002 issue of Golfweek and in a 2000 USGA Golf Journal, where his routine was highlighted.
 It involves placing a club on the ground to aid with his shot alignment, and then he has the club removed by his caddie prior to hitting.

-It is appropriate, then, that Rick is in construction, because he is building quite an impressive golf record.
+How appropriate, then, that Rick is in construction, because has built quite an impressive golf record.